Sakshi (newspaper): History

 Of the total Andhra Pradesh Government budget of about ₹200 crore for print media commercials for the years 2008-11, Sakshi newspaper was allotted over 50% amounting to ₹101.63 crore.
 This was attributed to the undue preferential treatment Sakshi newspaper and Sakshi TV received during the chief ministership of Y. S. Rajasekhara Reddy.

 It is currently run under the chairmanship of Y. S. Bharathi Reddy, wife of Jagan Mohan Reddy.

 Content

 Sakshi began with a focus on sports, education and business news that were underserved by existing dailies, as per its market survey done six months prior to the launch.
 It devoted two pages for sports coverage when competitors only had one page or less.
 It also experimented with a four page business news pullout in 2009.

 Circulation

-According to the Audit Bureau of Circulation, from July to December 2019, Sakshi had an average daily circulation of 10.64 lakh.
-It ranks second in circulation among Telugu daily newspapers behind Eenadu and sixteenth in India across languages.
+From July to December 2019, Sakshi had an average daily circulation of 10.64 lakh.
+It ranks second in circulation among Telugu daily newspapers behind Eenadu and tenth in India across languages.
+For the period of 1H 2022, the circulation was reduced to 951,292, a reduction of 9.1% over two years.